mturk/svcbatch/docs/examples/jbosseap.md

 and `DEFAULT_SERVER_MODE` variables to match the exact version you are using.

-To create a service type ...
+To create a service type:

 ```no-highlight